 The new America the Beautiful Act would extend that funding to continue addressing the deferred maintenance backlog that has reached more than $23 billion.
 The protection of our nationally significant historic sites and fragile park ecosystems also need these investments.

-The Great American Outdoors Act restored walkways at the Statue of Liberty, upgraded campgrounds in Yosemite and Rocky Mountain, made park staff housing livable again in Glacier Bay and Great Sand Dunes, and replaced the Grand Canyon’s failing water system.
+The Great American Outdoors Act restored walkways at the Statue of Liberty, upgraded campgrounds in Yosemite and Rocky Mountain, and made park staff housing livable again in Glacier Bay and Great Sand Dunes.

 Now, we have a chance to continue this successful funding for another eight years through the America the Beautiful Act.